EHRA Position Establishment and Classification

 - active, continuing involvement in formulating, interpreting, and implementing institutional policy (i.e., policy with institution-wide scope) as it relates to the respective areas of responsibility; and

 - the exercise of substantial independence of administrative authority and discretion in areas such as program planning and design and allocation of resources.

 - In most cases, persons occupying such positions will function as the director of a specific division or department of institutional (institutional-wide or cross-divisional) activity, reporting at the level of a vice chancellor or dean.
 However, where circumstances warrant (e.g., in the case of a large and complex department or division), persons functioning as an associate or assistant director may be found to have “significant administrative responsibilities and duties,” as defined by the characteristics listed above.
 In such cases, the position must have substantial responsibility for assisting the primary officer (e.g., director) in formulating, interpreting, and implementing policy within the jurisdiction of the primary officer and must function in a confidential and direct support relationship to the primary officer or have direct responsibility for a specific sphere of operations within the unit.

-- To establish or reclassify a position with SAAO II status, the UNC-GA Human Resource Advisory Board (HRAB) must grant SAAO II designation.
-As such, positions pending recruitment will not post until a decision on the SAAO II designation has been determined by UNC-GA HRAB.
+- To establish or reclassify a position with SAAO II status, the UNC-SO Human Resource Advisory Board (HRAB) must grant SAAO II designation.
+As such, positions pending recruitment will not post until a decision on the SAAO II designation has been determined by UNC-SO HRAB.

 - Approval Authority for Personnel Appointments, Promotions, and Compensation Actions involving UNC positions exempt from the State Human Resources Act (EHRA): EHRA Personnel Appointments & Position Establishment